duncanhawthorne/drupebox/README.md

 * Your selected folder on your Raspberry Pi will then sync with the Drupebox folder.

 Keep your folder in sync
-* When Drupebo is first run, Drupebox will do an upload of the files in the folder on your Raspberry Pi to the newly created Drupebox folder in your Dropbox.
+* When Drupebox is first run, Drupebox will do an upload of the files in the folder on your Raspberry Pi to the newly created Drupebox folder in your Dropbox.
 * When you run Drupebox again, it will download/upload the local/remote additions/changes/deletions to keep the folder on your Raspberry Pi and the Drupebox folder in Dropbox in sync.
 Files will be synced only where changes have been made.
 * The Drupebox script can be run from a cron job to keep your folder constantly in sync.